Journal of Undergraduate Research in Finance

 The Journal of Undergraduate Research in Finance is accepting submissions for its seventh issue.
 The JURF publishes original work written exclusively by undergraduates.
 Accepted articles are largely the result of the highest quality senior or honors theses.
 Articles come from all areas of Finance and should be no more than 30 pages.

 Please see Submission Guidelines Page for submission details.

 Email Jonathan Godbey at email@example.com with any questions.

 The Mark J. Bertus Prize, sponsored by CFA Institute, will be awarded for the best paper in the JURF.
-Authors of the top three articles will be invited to present their research at the Financial Management Association meeting in San Diego on October 10-13, 2018.
+Authors of the top three articles will be invited to present their research at the Financial Management Association meeting in New Orleans on October 23-26, 2019.
 A panel of judges will select the winner who will also receive $1,000.
 Each runner-up will receive $250.